OHSU-Library/github-tutorial/docs/lessons/Lesson2.md

 - On the top right hand side, click "Assignees"

-- You can assign issues to yourself or other people who are part of the repository.
+- You can assign issues to yourself or other people who are part of the repository

-- Start typing the letters of their name for autosuggest
+- Start typing the letters of their name for autosuggest.
+You can either type their name or github handle.

 **Add labels**